leftathome/chef-workflow-tasklib/README.md

 ## Usage

-Everything is driven through usage of `rake`, with an emphasis on cherry-picking tasks with `require` into your `Rakefile` and configuring them with support configurators like `KnifeSupport` and `VagrantSupport`.
+Everything in this workflow is managed through usage of `rake` tasks, with an emphasis on cherry-picking tasks with `require` into your `Rakefile` and configuring them with support configurators like `KnifeSupport` and `VagrantSupport`.

 The next few sections will briefly cover the high-level design of the system.
 For details, or information on writing your own tasks, hit the